Mainul-Hasan/test-bot/README.md

-# sakin-bot
+# test-bot
-This is a test bot for discord
+This is a test bot for discord....nothing else